syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 - syntho-core-api
   - Version: latest
   - The Syntho Core API is responsible for the core operations of the Syntho Platform.
+  - Used in chart: syntho-ui
 - syntho-frontend
   - Version: latest
-  - The Syntho UI is a container that contains the web UI fro the Syntho Platform.
+  - The Syntho UI is a container that contains the web UI for the Syntho Platform.
+  - Used in chart: syntho-ui
 - syntho-backend
   - Version: latest
   - The Syntho Backend is responsible for user management and workspace management.
+  - Used in chart: syntho-ui

 - syntho-ray
   - Version: latest
   - Has the latest Ray version installed that is compatible with the Syntho Application.
+  - Used in chart: ray

+The Syntho Team may indicate different versions (or tags) to be used.
+Using the latest tag is not always recommended, so the Syntho Team may specify a specific version to be used.

 ## Deployment using Helm

-We will deploy the application in a dedicated namespace in Kubernetes, which we call `syntho` for now.
+For this example, we will deploy the application in a dedicated namespace in Kubernetes, which we call `syntho` for now.
 If the namespace does not exist, create it by running:

 ```[bash]
 kubectl create namespace syntho